 egadeth was formed by ex-Metallica member Dave Mustaine shortly after he was "asked to leave" Metallica early in their career.
-Founded in San Francisco, California, USA. in 1983, Megadeth comprised of Dave Mustaine (guitar/vocals), Dave Ellefson (bass), Chris Poland (guitar) and Gar Samuelson (drums) although earlier line-ups have reportedly featured guitarists Kerry King (of Slayer) and Greg Handevidt (of Kublai Khan), among others.
+Founded in San Francisco, California, USA in 1983 but soon relocating to Los Angeles, Megadeth comprised of Dave Mustaine (guitar/vocals), Dave Ellefson (bass), Chris Poland (guitar) and Gar Samuelson (drums) although earlier line-ups have reportedly featured guitarists Kerry King (of Slayer) and Greg Handevidt (of Kublai Khan), among others.
 Shortly after their founding they were signed to the independent 'Combat' label.
 The name Megadeth came from a TV newscast Mustaine had been watching where a politician of the time gave a speech on nuclear war and described the "mega deaths" that would occur if such a thing were to happen.

 Under a tight budget, they created Killing Is My Business...And Business Is Good in 1985, offering an uncompromising Thrash sound while suffering from chronic poor production.
 'Capitol Records', however, would enter the scene to pick them up just in time to release Peace Sells...But Who's Buying?
 (1986), a record characterized by a much better production quality and it's politically minded lyrics.

 In 1988 Samuelson and Poland were booted out by Mustaine and replaced with Jeff Young and Chuck Behler.
 The follow-up, So Far So Good...So What (1988), continued on with their hard-hitting Thrash style, but with a little less political content.
 It also included an excellent rendition of the Sex Pistols' Anarchy In The UK